<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 How about a copy to-go?
 Just fill out this quick form and read the guide when it's convenient for you.

-4 Ways Homeownership Builds Generational Wealth
+Four Ways Homeownership Builds Generational Wealth

-The United States’ tax code, inheritance laws, and banking system have all been adjusted over time—and the end result is a country that offers financial incentives and rewards to people who own property and homes.
-To see how, you need to understand the idea of equity, the history of real estate values, the tax savings available to homeowners, and the opportunity to develop multi-generational wealth by passing a home on to someone through inheritance.
+To see if you might benefit, first understand the idea of equity, the history of real estate values, the tax savings available to homeowners, and the opportunities to develop multi-generational wealth through inheritances.

-1. Equity Equals Ownership
+Equity Equals Ownership

-This is one of the key things to understand about buying a home.
-Your down payment, along with the specifics of your mortgage, will determine how much equity you have at the start and how quickly you accumulate more as you make your monthly payments.
-It’s important to think about how much of a down payment you can make on your first home.
-Many people believe 20% down is required to buy a home, and often that’s a much larger amount than people can afford.
-But you actually don’t need 20% down to buy a home.
+It’s important to consider how much of a down payment you can make on your first home.
+Many people believe 20% down is required to buy a home, and that’s often more than people can afford.
+You actually don’t need 20% down to buy a home.
 There are also many down payment assistance options available to help you buy your first home.

-2. Increasing Value of Homes
+Increasing Value of Homes

 Inflation generally increases both prices and wages.
-If you buy a home with a fixed-rate mortgage it will require a certain percentage of your income each month.
+If you buy a home with a fixed-rate mortgage, it will require a certain percentage of your income each month.
 Over time, you will hopefully (and likely) make more money, in part because of inflation.
 This will help make your mortgage more affordable relative to your future income.

 This is not likely the case for rent.
 Rents generally rise with inflation and continue to consume the same percentage of your income (approximately) each year.